echogarden-project/echogarden/README.md

 Currently, the software is operated mainly through a [command-line interface](docs/CLI.md), which enables powerful customization and is especially useful for long-running bulk operations.

 Development of more graphical and interactive tooling is currently ongoing.
 A general roadmap is shown further down below.

+If you are a developer, you can also [import the package as a library](docs/API.md) or [use it via a WebSocket service](docs/Server.md).

 ## Guides and resource pages